patrickbucher/learning-rust/diary.md

 there is a lot to do in terms of testing and documentation.
 But at least I can use the tool in production now.

+On the planning front, I created a overview of my [ongoing Rust activities](activities.md).
+This is a good go-to document when I don't know what to do next.
+It also helps me to plan the next steps.
+Working on projects is something I can always do.
+The same is true for my notes, e.g. on [error handling](error-handling.md).

+But for deliberate practice into new territories, I have to plan which books to work through. _Effective Rust_ is perfectly to read along my other activities.
+_Exercises for Programmers_ is something to finish off, and so is the RSSA book.
+My current hunch is to finish both the RSSA book and _Exercises for Programmers_ in June, the latter of which requires me to do one exercise a day.
+Finishing these two books would also mark the end of my initially planned three month period with Rust.

+The question is: Shall I continue with Rust, or pick up Haskell again or some other topic?
+Usually, picking up a fresh topic after a three month period seems very attractive to me.
+Not this time: Having worked with Rust every day for 70 days now, Rust just feels _right_.
+I write slowly, and I write a lot of code.
+Even though this contradicts my ideal of easy to write concise code, I'm feeling very good about working with Rust.
+It never will compete against Ruby on Rails or Laravel when it comes to writing web applications very quickly.
+But another of my ideals is _going right_ instaed of _going fast_.
+And unlike Haskell, nobody can claim that Rust is an ivory tower language, for it has been both adopted by the Windows and the Linux kernel, which makes it running most of the world.

+I'd like to revisit my experiment of the last summer to learn Algorithms.
+But this time, I pick only Rust as my language, and I consider learning some algorithms in a special field, such as the ones presented in _Algorithms for Decision Making_.
+But the CLRS book might also be good to revisit with my upgraded Rust skills.
+I need to look at both, and maybe even into _Artificial Intelligence_, which sits right next to the CLRS book in my shelf.

 # Day 69 (2024-06-01)

 As announced yesterday, I started the major refactoring on my `csvtool`.
 I also